Famiclone: Latin America

 These systems were released in the early 1990s and were referred to as Family.
 It competed with the original NES provided by C.Itoh.
 These clones remained famous in certain parts of the region and for example, PolyStations proved to be popular in parts of Costa Rica even in 2015.
 Special 301 Watch List from 1994 classified market shares of counterfeit 8-bit systems as "Limited" (5%-10%) in Colombia, Peru, Bolivia, "Moderate" (10%-25%) in Brazil, Chile, Paraguay, "Severe" (25-50%) in Mexico, Ecuador, Venezuela and "Very severe" (50%-100%) in Argentina and Uruguay.
 Actions against clone importers were launched in Chile, Argentina, Uruguay, Paraguay, Mexico and Panama.

 Mexico

 Like in the rest of Latin America, the official version of NES was sold by C.Itoh/Itochu Mexico, but in poorer places with less access to supermarkets or shops with toys and electronics, popular way of play were clones called by everyone Family, mostly resembling Famicom or sometimes Super Famicom, sold with 72 pins adaptor for NES games.
-The certain retailers in early 1990s also tried to create a brand and actively promote clones like MasterGames and games with Spanish manuals.
+The certain retailers in the early 1990s also tried to create a brand and actively promote clones like MasterGames and games with Spanish manuals.
 Through the next years, Mexico got many other famiclones like educational computers or consoles mostly resembling the new generation ones, for example PlayStation.
 Special 301 Watch List from 1994 classified market shares of counterfeit 8-bit systems as "Severe" (25%-50%) and stated that distributor took part in actions against piracy.